espinetandreu/Financial-Mathematics/README.md

 # Financial Mathematics Portfolio

 Welcome to my Financial Mathematics GitHub repository!
-This collection of projects encompasses various aspects of financial engineering and computational finance.
+This collection of projects encompasses various aspects of financial engineering and computational finance, showcasing my passion for applying mathematical and computational techniques to solve financial problems.

 ## Getting Started